juanmedeot/juanmedeot/README.md

 ## 🚀 About Me

-I’m a **Data Analyst and aspiring Data Scientist** with **3+ years of experience** transforming data into insights that drive business impact.
+I’m a **Data Analyst with a focus on Machine Learning** with **3+ years of experience** transforming data into insights that drive business impact.
-My work spans **machine learning, analytics, automation, fraud detection, and BI dashboards**.
+My work spans **analytics, statistics, machine learning, automation, fraud detection, and BI dashboards**.

 I love solving real-world problems using: